 - Username / Password: your panel credentials for this service

-Connect, navigate to ConanSandbox/Saved/ on the server side, drag game.db across from your local machine.
+Connect, navigate to ConanSandbox/Saved/ on the server side, drag the matching .db across from your local machine.
 SFTP gives you a proper progress bar and recovers better on bigger transfers, which is what you want if the database has any real size on it.

 Kick the server off from the panel.
 First boot with an imported save takes longer than normal – Conan has to open the database, validate it, rebuild its in-memory state and bring the world back.
 If it's a big save, give it a couple of minutes and don't panic.